datacontroller/docs.datacontroller.io/docs/dci-evaluation.md

 ### Deployment

 #### Import
 Simply import the SPK (using SAS Management Console or Data Integration Studio) to the desired location in the metadata tree.
-During the import (step 5 of the wizard), be sure to change the location of the library (BASE engine) to a **directory folder** to which the Stored Process system account (eg `sassrv`) has **write access**.
+During the import (step 5 of the wizard), be sure to change the location of the library (BASE engine) to a physical **directory folder** to which the Stored Process system account (eg `sassrv`) has **write access**.

 #### Permissions
-Be sure that the user account you will use in the [configuration(#Configuration) step below has WRITE METADATA (WM) on the `/DataController/Admin` and `/DataController/Data` folders, and that anyone who will use the app has READ.
+Be sure that the user account you will use in the [configuration](#configuration) step below has WRITE METADATA (WM) on the `/DataController/services/admin` and `/DataController/Data` folders, and that anyone who will use the app has READ.

 ### Configuration